 Freemasonry Under Hitler

-Freemasonry did not fair well during those times – many Freemasons (even non-Jewish Freemasons) were shipped off to concentration camps and suffered the consequences that came with that.
+Freemasonry did not fare well during those times – many Freemasons (even non-Jewish Freemasons) were shipped off to concentration camps and suffered the consequences that came with that.

 Some masons managed to flee the grip of the regime and found refuge in other countries such as the United States and Isreal.

-There’s not much that can be said about those awful dark times, but the truth is that many suffered horribly under Hitler’s fight on Freemasonry, which also brought forth the ‘Forget me Not” symbol which you can read about in this post.
+There’s not much that can be said about those awful dark times, but the truth is that many suffered horribly under Hitler’s fight on Freemasonry, which also brought forth the ‘Forget me Not” symbol which you’ll read more about below in the “Freemasonry in Nazi Germany” segment

 Hitler’s Anti-Freemasonry Campaign